mariapmr/web102_project3/README.md

 Submitted by: Maria Priebe Rocha

 This web app: displays flashcards allowing the user to quiz themself on the names of the animatronic from Five Nights at Freddy's 2 based on their photos, where clicking the flashcard displays the answer.
 Users can input their guess into an input box and submit the guess to get visual feedback that their answer is correct or incorrect.
 The web app tracks the user's correct answer streak and longest answer streak.
 The user can navigate through the list of cards with the forward and back arrows, as well as click the shuffle button to go back to the start of the deck in a random order.
 User answers are considered correct regardless of uppercase/lowercase and punctuation discrepancies.
 The quiz feature also handles the special case of Shadow Bonnie so that users can input either Shadow Bonnie or RWQFSFASXC to receive a correct answer.
+The user can mark cards as mastered to remove them from the visible cards and add them to a list of mastered cards.
+The user can reset the list of mastered cards.
+When all cards have been mastered, a congratulations message is shown.

-Time spent: 7 hours spent in total
+Time spent: 8 hours spent in total

 ## Required Features